 I grew up in Minnesota in a family of scientists, and spent a lot of my youth around the University of Minnesota.
-I went to college at Cornell University, double-majoring in mathematics and the College Scholar program (and double-instrumenting in trumpet and french horn with the CU Winds), then spent a year each at the Universities of Cambridge and Edinburgh as a Marshall Scholar.
-I returned the United States to pursue a Ph.D. in History of Science at Princeton University, teaching as an adjunct at The College of New Jersey for a semester before moving to Montreal, Canada, to finish my dissertation while my wife completed her own medical ("real") doctorate.
+I went to college at Cornell University, double-majoring in mathematics and the College Scholar program, then spent a year each at the Universities of Cambridge and Edinburgh as a Marshall Scholar.
+I returned to the United States to pursue a Ph.D. in History of Science at Princeton University, teaching as an adjunct at The College of New Jersey for a semester before moving to Montreal, Canada, to finish my dissertation while my wife completed her own medical ("real") doctorate.
+I subsequently held postdoctoral fellowships at Dartmouth College and (briefly) Northwestern University.

-I am currently a postdoctoral fellow in the Dartmouth College Society of Fellows and Department of History.
+Since late 2018, I have held a lectureship in the History of Science at the University of Edinburgh.
 My main extra-curricular activity is as a member of the volunteer board of the Telluride Association, an educational not-for-profit that creates unusual educational opportunities for talented and socially-engaged high school and university students.

 I study the relationship between abstract knowledge and the modern world.
-Combining historical, sociological, and other methods, I attempt to understand how people produce such knowledge; how it derives from their social, political, and other contexts; and how they use that knowledge to shape those contexts in turn.
+Combining historical, sociological, and other methods, I investigate how people produce such knowledge; how it derives from their social, political, and other contexts; and how they use that knowledge to shape those contexts in turn.

 This topic has taken me to a wide range of subjects over the years, from dots and diagrams in sixteenth-century books, to mathematical rigor in the wake of the French Revolution, to Victorian anthropologists' attempts to understand the farthest reaches of prehistory by asking how civilizations learn to count, all the way to present-day mathematicians' efforts to collaborate using technologies as grand as the Internet and as mundane as chalk and blackboards.
 You can read about all of these topics in articles available on my publications page.